 1: SAULT – Untitled (Black Is)/ Untitled (Rise) (Forever Living Originals)

-On Saturday the 13th June 2020, Gilles Peterson played the whole of SAULT’s “Untitled (Black Is)” from start to finish.
+On Saturday the 13th June 2020, Gilles Peterson played SAULT’s “Untitled (Black Is)” from start to finish.
 For an hour, I was transfixed as I listened.
 Not only was it obvious after just fifteen minutes or so that this was a truly special record, it eventually struck me that this was going to be one of the most important and influential albums of this, or any other, year.
 The world was reeling from George Floyd’s death at the hands of an American police officer on May 25th when the first of the mysterious UK collective’s double-albums of 2020 landed just twenty-four days later.
 With a backdrop of the ensuing anti-racism marches and protests throughout the UK in June, the release of “Untitled) Black Is” served as a prescient and powerful soundtrack to those momentous events.

 “(Untitled) Black Is” and “Untitled (Rise)” are first and foremost soul albums; they are also protest albums and angry albums; albums with a palpable sense of the colossal struggle black people STILL face on a daily basis, but they are also albums embracing messages of hope, resilience and positivity.
 The band themselves are shrouded in mystery.
 There have been no photos, no press releases and no advertising.
 There are a handful few things we do know about them: the records were produced by Inflo who has previously worked with Michael Kiwanuka – MK contributes to several tracks and has a guest vocal on the afro-beat scorcher, “Bow” and songwriting credits are assigned to Cleopatra Nikolic – better known as labelmate Cleo Sol.
 Melisa Young (aka Kid Sister) also contributes vocals to several tracks.